luizfilipeyep/luizfilipeyep/README.md

 * From Pernambuco, Brazil
 * Lover of: Programming, Music and League of Legends <3

 Programmer since 2018, starting with a little Python and complementing my knowledge with Web Development.

-Currently studying and learning HTML, CSS and JS.
+Currently studying and learning HTML, CSS, JS, Vue and WordPress.